YouTube is HUGE!

 - #19- Promote Videos Via Your Twitter Profile

 If you’re just starting a brand new channel, then this tip doesn’t apply to you.

-But if you had a channel for a long time already and you posted some videos there, then it’s time to go in and do some spring cleaning.
+But if you have had a channel for a long time already and you have posted some videos there, then it’s time to go in and do some spring cleaning.

 Your goal is to remove the crappy videos that don’t get views on YouTube, of course, but if they did, they’d damage your brand.